Comfort Manaslu Circuit Trek - 17 Days

 Medical Kit & Oximeter: Your guide carries a first aid kit and an oximeter in case of any emergencies during the trek.

-100 % guaranteed departures: Once you book your trek with us, there is 100 % guarantee that your trip will run.
+100 % Guaranteed Departures: Once you book your trek with us, there is 100 % guarantee that your trip will run.
 But due to various reasons, the trip can be rescheduled.

-Your Comfortable Manaslu Trek Awaits in 2026 and 2027
+Your Comfortable Manaslu Circuit Trek Awaits in 2026 and 2027

 Short Itinerary Outline